 For instance, suppose an owner of a very profitable service-based company with very few “hard assets” was selling, and they decided to value the company based on the market value of these hard assets.
 The owner would be grossly underestimating the business’s true value by neglecting to consider the company’s goodwill and any other intangible assets.

 If you’re selling a business and want to base its value based on the tangible assets, please use caution and consult with a reputable business broker or business appraiser.

 Sometimes emotions can work against you

 Many times business owners get emotionally attached to their companies, especially those that have built their businesses from scratch and have personally invested years of hard work.
 Selling a business is more than just a business transaction.
 Emotions must be acknowledged — and managed.

-Oftentimes, these owners may think their business is worth far more than it really is (which is understandable and natural).
-Emotions can, however, get in the way of prudent business decisions so please take care to not make selling decisions (or pricing decisions) based on an unsupportable value.
+Often, these owners may think their business is worth far more than it really is (which is understandable and natural).
+Emotions can, however, get in the way of prudent business decisions, so please take care to not make selling decisions (or pricing decisions) based on an unsupportable value.

-Please bear in mind, there are many other detailed issues surrounding a business valuation that must be considered that can impact the methodology used when selling a business (for instance, an asset sale versus a share sale).
-This article is a general overview of the process and a brief summary of a couple methods used.
-If you decide upon selling your business please consult with a professional about determining a fair market price for your company.
+Please bear in mind, there are many other detailed issues surrounding a business valuation that must be considered.
+These can impact the methodology used when selling a business (for instance, an asset sale versus a share sale).
+This article is a general overview of the process and a brief summary of a couple of methods used.
+If you decide to sell your business, please consult with a professional about determining a fair market price for your company.

 Steve Skrlac is a professional focused in the field of business brokerage.
-Steve serves the market from Toronto (GTA) to Hamilton, Ontario including most of the “Golden Horseshoe.”
-Visit his web site at.
+Steve serves the market from Toronto (GTA) to Hamilton, Ontario, including most of the “Golden Horseshoe.”